 (6) Since monopoly is bad, and since a government-run agency is, by definition, a monopoly – and, moreover, since competition is good – it follows that any government program, department, or initiative will necessarily be less efficient, innovative, and adaptable, while being more costly, than when it is operated by several privately-owned companies that compete with each other.
 In other words, it is better to privatize as many government programs and departments as possible, rather than leave them in the inefficient control of the government.

 (8) Because individuals are the best deciders of what is best for them, they should be allowed to spend their money in whatever way they think is best, without the government deciding for them or telling them what to do.
-Hence, it follows that taxes should be minimized, and government should limit itself to providing its citizens with the basic structure of a civil society, which are national defense, the police, and a fair, effective judicial system.
-In a limited number of cases, governments may be justified in funding, constructing, and operating large infrastructure projects such as roads, airports, and bridges; but it will be found that even these will be better provided by the private sector, since private companies do not suffer from the bloated bureaucracies that exist in all government departments.
+Hence, it follows that taxes should be minimized, and government should limit itself to providing its citizens with only the basic requirements of a civil society, which are national defense, the police, and a fair and effective judicial system.
+In a limited number of cases, governments may be justified in funding, constructing, and operating large infrastructure projects such as roads, airports, bridges, and sanitation systems; but it will be found that even these will be better provided by the private sector, since private companies do not suffer from the bloated bureaucracies that exist in all government departments.

 (9) Capitalism, when it is fully implemented, will produce an increase in individual freedom because, in order to function properly, the capitalist system requires that people be free to do as they think is best.